sander/noise-kotlin/README.md

 **Noise for Kotlin** enables implementation of [Noise](https://noiseprotocol.org) protocols based on Diffie-Hellman key agreement.

+> **Warning**: This project has not been independently audited.
+Help is welcome to increase security or to make risks explicit.
+Also see the [Security policy](SECURITY.md).

 ## API documentation

 See the [API docs](https://sander.github.io/noise-kotlin/api/) about the latest release or use the Gradle `dokkaHtml` task for a local copy about any version.